In this feature, we look at traditional wire and bracket dental braces vs Invisalign clear aligners.

 Once all brackets are removed, the remaining bonding cement is removed using a dental hand piece.
 This hand piece is typically the same tool that would be used for repairing a cavity, but pain is minimal because no tooth structure is being removed.
 After all bonding cement removed, your gums may be slightly inflamed, but this will usually subside in a few days with good brushing and flossing.

 About one to two weeks after dental braces have been removed, an appointment is made for retainer placement.
 Sometimes, however, retainers can be fabricated and placed at the braces removal appointment.

 Retainers are removable orthodontic appliances which are necessary during the "retention period" of orthodontic treatment.
 During this stage of treatment, the teeth are relatively unstable and must be retained to provide proper completion of treatment.

 The retainer is specifically made for your mouth.
 During the first six months following the removal of dental braces, it is often necessary for someone to wear the retainer full time.
 After this period, the retainer may only need to be worn at night, but this time is determined at the orthodontist's discretion.

-Although you will still visit your general dentist for regular check-ups and cleanings throughout your braces treatment, once your braces are removed, you should see your regular dentist for a teeth cleaning.
-Your orthodontist will clean any left-over adhesive off your teeth and the area where the braces were, but it is important to have a thorough oral cleaning after the dental braces are removed.
+Once your braces are removed, you should see your regular dentist for a teeth cleaning.
+Your orthodontist will clean any left-over adhesive off your teeth and the area where the braces were, but it is important to have a thorough oral cleaning after removal.

 Teeth whitening also may be considered, since there may be a noticeable difference in color between where the brackets were bonded and the enamel surface.
 Although you can whiten your teeth with braces in place using gels or tooth pastes, it is recommended that you wait until the dental braces are removed to prevent any mismatches in color or possible damage to the orthodontic components.